chiselverify/chiselverify/README.md

 The VHDL implementaion is run by setting the makefile argument `TOP=top_vhd`.

-# Using the SV DPI and Javas JNI
+# Using the SV DPI and Java JNI
-Using the SystemVerilog DPI (Direct Programming Interface) to cosimulate with a golden model described in C is explored in the [scoreboard_dpi.svh file](sv/leros/scoreboards/scoreboard_dpi.svh).
+Using the SystemVerilog DPI (Direct Programming Interface) to co-simulate with a golden model described in C is explored in the [scoreboard_dpi.svh file](sv/leros/scoreboards/scoreboard_dpi.svh).
 The C-model is implemented in `scoreboard.c`, and the checking functionality is called from the SystemVerilog code.

 Implementing a similar functionality in Scala/Chisel has been explored via the JNI (Java Native Interface).
 In the directory `native`, the necessary code for a simple Leros tester using the JNI is implemented.